BlockGraph#

 Raises:

-TQECException – If there is no edge between the given positions.
+TQECException – If there is no pipe between the given positions.

 Return type:

-Check if there is an edge between two positions.
+Check if there is a pipe between two positions.

 Parameters: